 Solar PV panels absorb photons emitted by the sun to produce DC electricity which is then converted to AC power by the use of an inverter.
 Direct sunlight is not required and the colder the weather the better for electrical conductivity.
 The Solar electricity is then used first before mains power which substantially reduces your electricity bill.
-Further savings can be made by storing solar power to batteries for nigh time use and trickle charging your hot water storage tank.
+Further savings can be made by storing solar power to batteries for night time use and trickle charging your hot water storage tank.

 Technological advances have increased the wattage of solar panels from 180 / 240 watts to over 340 watts which means we can obtain the same results from fewer panels.
 Generally speaking however it makes sense to oversize a solar array in order to boost production during those grey winter days.
 Because an array of panels is rated at 4kW peak it does not mean this is a constant amount and will in fact only be achieved on cloudless bright days.
 Therefore it makes sense to overcompensate by fitting a higher number of panels where possible.